 by Louise Brace

-So I’ve been working on the Happy Melly remote working team for nine months now and our team is pretty tight.
+So I’ve been working on this remote working team for nine months now and our team is pretty tight.
 Some of us are more online and virtually engaged than others, but we all get together at least once a week, normally twice and that includes our weekly Kitten Talk, where we drop work topics to chat about cats, Sergey’s off-the-grid week, or the weather (it’s raining cats and dogs here today).

 When virtual teams are starting out, in fact when any new team gets together, there is always a period of ‘getting to know each other’ and learning team values and culture.
 Traditional work environments often call for us to get up and introduce ourselves in front of a group of people we haven’t met before, which can be hideously unnerving for the more bashful type (that includes me) and doesn’t teach our teammates much that will help them get to know ‘the real you’, as conversation tends to focus on our previous work experience, where we live and how many children we have.
 Rarely can you make an emotional connection with colleagues from a one minute presentation about yourself.

-At Happy Melly we used Jurgen Appelo’s Personal Maps exercise to break the ice and find out the inside info on our coworkers.
+At our team we used Jurgen Appelo’s Personal Maps exercise to break the ice and find out the inside info on our coworkers.
 It’s a cool way to map out information about your family, hobbies, education, values and goals.
 And rather than present your own map, someone else presents for you, and you for them.
 The whole team then get to ask questions about each other’s maps.

 Collaboration Superpowers author and remote team expert, Lisette Sutherland suggests setting up a ‘Get To Know You’ channel in your team communication tool (we use Slack).
 Asking questions like, “What’s your favourite food, first job or favourite moment”.
 You can read more of Lisette’s suggestions in her article on Virtual Icebreakers for remote teams.